SmartCash/Core-Smart/README.md

  Copyright (c) 2009 - 2016 Bitcoin Developers
  Copyright (c) 2017 - 2018 SmartCash Developers

-What is Smartcash?
+What is SmartCash?
 ----------------

-Smartcash is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
+SmartCash is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
 Smartcash uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-Smartcash Core is the name of open source software which enables the use of this currency.
+SmartCash Core is the name of open source software which enables the use of this currency.

 For more information, as well as an immediately useable, binary version of